ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-JWT vs Session Cookies: Picking the Right Weapon for Authentication - <a href="https://medium.com/@VisheshV/jwt-vs-session-cookies-picking-the-right-weapon-for-authentication-c41f2c95e804?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Node.js HTTP/2 & TLS Tweaks for Faster Handshakes - <a href="https://medium.com/@Modexa/9-node-js-http-2-tls-tweaks-for-faster-handshakes-6ae27b23a32f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishesh Verma`**
+✍️ **posted by `Modexa`**

-<blockquote>JWT vs Session Cookies: A quick guide to choosing the right authentication method for your app — scalability vs simplicity explained.
+<blockquote>Practical server-side moves that shrink round-trips, cut CPU, and keep your p95 handshake time boringly low.
 Continue reading on Medium »</blockquote>

 <h3>2.
-7 JavaScript Memory Leaks That Sneak Into High-Traffic Apps - <a href="https://medium.com/@connect.hashblock/7-javascript-memory-leaks-that-sneak-into-high-traffic-apps-d668b697271a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CultureSense: Building an AI-Powered Cultural Discovery Platform That Actually Understands Your… - <a href="https://medium.com/@Roy47/culturesense-building-an-ai-powered-cultural-discovery-platform-that-actually-understands-your-533259839414?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Soham Roy`**

-<blockquote>How unnoticed leaks drain performance, crash servers, and silently kill user experience in production.
+<blockquote>How I built a modern cultural recommendation system using multiple AI models, React, and MongoDB to create personalized experiences for…
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Used These 10 Node.js Hacks — My App Runs 3x Faster Now - <a href="https://blog.stackademic.com/i-used-these-10-node-js-hacks-my-app-runs-3x-faster-now-d9c083bdd73d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deno vs Node.js: Is 2026 Finally the Year Deno Breaks Through? - <a href="https://medium.com/@james.miller941/deno-vs-node-js-is-2026-finally-the-year-deno-breaks-through-f23f6841c513?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kavya's Programming Path`**
+✍️ **posted by `James Miller`**

-<blockquote>From performance tricks to debugging secrets — these are the Node.js hacks you wish you knew earlier.
+<blockquote>For more than a decade, Node.js has been the default runtime for JavaScript on the server.
+Its massive ecosystem, powered by npm, has…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-10 Node.js Streaming Blueprints for Zero Backpressure - <a href="https://medium.com/@Modexa/10-node-js-streaming-blueprints-for-zero-backpressure-5dddb5f2dc3e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the MERN Stack: A Complete Guide for Beginners - <a href="https://medium.com/@niranjanrc20/understanding-the-mern-stack-a-complete-guide-for-beginners-e5d8bfbabc31?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `Niranjan`**

-<blockquote>Practical patterns to keep your APIs smooth under load — without timeouts, memory spikes, or angry clients.
+<blockquote>The MERN stack is one of the most popular technology stacks for building full-stack web applications.
+If you’ve ever wondered how modern…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Advanced Node.js : Building Real-Time Event-Driven Systems with EventEmitters and Observables - <a href="https://medium.com/@Amanda10/advanced-node-js-building-real-time-event-driven-systems-with-eventemitters-and-observables-0457919fc4f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Ctrl+C Terminates Your Programs in the Terminal? - <a href="https://medium.com/@gosucode/why-ctrl-c-terminates-your-programs-in-the-terminal-df2fe6e76230?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `Alember Shreesh`**

-<blockquote>Node.js is widely used for real-time, event-driven applications such as chat apps, live dashboards, and IoT systems.
+<blockquote>The Mechanics Behind Ctrl+C, SIGINT, and Force-Killing Processes
 Continue reading on Medium »</blockquote>

-<h3>6.
-The JavaScript Tricks Every Developer Should Know About 7 Times in Their Career - <a href="https://medium.com/@deepakmardi/the-javascript-tricks-every-developer-should-know-about-7-times-in-their-career-5f1fb458d9fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Mardi`**

-<blockquote>Let’s dive into seven of these career-defining tricks.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
+Django 6.0 Just Changed the Game with Built-in Background Tasks - <a href="https://medium.com/pyzilla/django-6-built-in-background-tasks-tutorial-79d5bc7447bb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Azeem Teli`**

+<blockquote>Discover how Django 6.0’s built-in background tasks make async jobs easier than ever.
+Learn setup, examples, and why you might ditch Celery
+Continue reading on PyZilla | Python »</blockquote>

+<h3>2.
+Why Utility-First CSS is Winning: A Practical Guide to Tailwind CSS and Component Scoping - <a href="https://medium.com/@maryjanechukelu/why-utility-first-css-is-winning-a-practical-guide-to-tailwind-css-and-component-scoping-f13615da5e84?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maryjane Chukelu`**

+<blockquote>The CSS Paradigm Shift: Why Utility-First Conquered BEM
+Continue reading on Medium »</blockquote>

+<h3>3.
+250+ NodeJS/Express JS Interview Questions and Answers — Part 1 (Beginner Level) - <a href="https://medium.com/@parthraval01/250-nodejs-express-js-interview-questions-and-answers-part-1-beginner-level-8f5ae2272cf3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Parth`**

+<blockquote>If you’re preparing for a Node.js/Express.js interview in 2025, this guide is for you.
+Continue reading on Medium »</blockquote>

-Masa Depan Low-Code/No-Code: Ancaman atau Peluang bagi Karier Web Developer? - <a href="https://medium.com/@muhammadrifqi1719/masa-depan-low-code-no-code-ancaman-atau-peluang-bagi-karier-web-developer-de6b2e6339b1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Everything You Need to Know About ES2025 Features (With Examples) - <a href="https://medium.com/@kaklotarrahul79/everything-you-need-to-know-about-es2025-features-with-examples-0a87b2f828e8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Rifqi thufail fahmi`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>By : Muhammad Rifqi Thufail Fahmi
+<blockquote>Everything You Need to Know About the Latest ES2025 Features
 Continue reading on Medium »</blockquote>

 <br/>